-Learning to prepare and discuss a case is a process.
-These are the three key things that I would like you to focus on and get better at as we progress through the cases:
+Learning to prepare and discuss a case is a process that takes time.
+These are the three key things that I would like you to focus on and get better at as we progress through the semester:

 - 1. Comprehension/getting the facts: Ask yourself: Do I understand what's going on?
 Can I name the industry, the protagonist, and the organization?
 When and where does the case take place?
-What's the primary issue or dilemma that the protagonist is facing? - 2.
+What's the primary issue or dilemma that the protagonist(s) is facing? - 2.
 Critical Thinking: What are the options for the protagonist?
 What are the pros/cons of each one?
-What key concepts or frameworks can I apply here?
-Why is this case

-- relevant in the context of our current Learning Unit?
+What key concepts or frameworks from the course can I apply here?
+Why is this case relevant in the context of our current Module?
 Did I capture my own opinion in the write-up? - 3.
 Writing mechanics: Run a spell check, read in a loud voice, review punctuation, and those upper cases (countries! brand names! etc.).